demarchi-github/DRRBFs-PU-Method/README.md

    Note that:

 a.
-To construct the local approximations in each patch. a Matérn radial kernel is utilized.
+To construct the local approximations in each patch a Matérn radial kernel is utilized.

 b.
 A compactly supported Wendland's function is used as the PU weights.

 c.
 The user can change the radial kernel and PU weights (it also is possible to apply a discontinuous weight function).

+Reference paper